Tuesday, 3 June 2014

 3) Using clone()

-The clone() can be used to create a copy of an existing object.
-The clone() method copies all contents of previous objects into newly created object.
-If you use the clone() method, you should implement the Cloneable interface.
+The clone() method is used to create a copy of an existing object.
+It copies the contents of the original object into a newly created object.
+To use the clone() method, the class must implement the Cloneable interface.

 Employee emp=new Employee();